20 Creative Ways to Extend the Life of Your Social Ad Campaign

 If you’re advertising a mobile game, focus your video ads on exciting elements of gameplay.
 Such as wins, credits and passing new levels.

 19. Video: Add Copy

 Most people don’t watch entire videos, and they probably won’t get to see your end card.
-Include that CTA or text throughout the video in a banner.
+As a result, include that CTA or text throughout the video in a banner.

 20. Video: Include Interesting Transitions

 Improve your video by including interesting transitions between scenes.
-These can include transitions beyond your typical dissolve or fade in.
+Also, these can include transitions beyond your typical dissolve or fade in.